 In 2021 CBRE UK achieved Recognised Service Provider accreditation, working with the Living Wage Foundation to promote the real Living Wage.
-In achieving this accreditation CBRE committed to providing a decent wage to our staff, who carry out vital work for many organisations, and therefore to always provide a Living Wage costed bid to all our clients.
-This gives clients the chance to decide if the Living Wage is right for their organisation.
+In achieving this accreditation, CBRE committed to providing a decent wage to our staff, who conduct vital work for many organisations, and therefore to always provide a Living Wage costed bid to all our clients.
+This allows clients to decide if the Living Wage is right for their organisation.
 We also pay the Living Wage to all staff in our head office and core functions.
 The real Living Wage is an independently calculated, voluntary rate of pay that is based on the cost of living.
 It is higher than the UK government's minimum and thousands of companies choose to pay these rates to their staff.
-The UK rate is currently £9.90, with a higher rate of £11.05 in London, reflecting the higher cost of living in the capital.
+In September 2022, the UK rate increased to £10.90, with a higher rate of £11.95 in London, reflecting the higher cost of living in the capital.
+100% of all new work won in 2022 by the CBRE GWS business was Real Living Wage aligned; this equated to 107 new clients.

-Its due diligence processes in relation to slavery and human trafficking in its business and supply chains;
+Due diligence processes in relation to slavery and human trafficking in business and supply chains

 CBRE has different supplier onboarding tools in place in our separate UK businesses.
 Our largest supplier onboarding tool by volume in the UK is called mySupplier and supports our risk management and compliance processes in our Facilities Management business.
-The tool was further enhanced during 2021 and our plan is to continue the roll out into other CBRE businesses in 2022 and beyond to incorporate an external vetting process for our high risk health and safety suppliers.
-Suppliers are onboarded only by invitation, with all suppliers expected to agree to CBRE's Supplier Code of Conduct and answer specific questions on Modern Slavery such as their policy positions and audit controls.
+The tool was further enhanced in 2022 to incorporate an external vetting process for our high-risk health and safety suppliers via Alcumus, SafeContractor Suppliers are onboarded only by invitation, with all suppliers expected to agree to CBRE's Supplier Code of Conduct and answer specific questions on modern slavery such as their policy positions and audit controls.
 CBRE IM Indirect's suppliers are required to comply with the CBRE Supplier Code of Conduct, and the specialist managers it engages with are required to affirm they have policies in place to deal with modern slavery and human rights abuses.